Greyisheep/hashem-api-tutorial/Day-1/facilitator-guide.md

 ### Immediate (End of Day 1):
 - [ ] Students can explain DDD principles in their own words
 - [ ] Can design RESTful endpoints using business language
-- [ ] Understand when to choose different API protocols
+- [ ] Understand when to choose different API protocols (REST vs gRPC)
 - [ ] Can handle error scenarios appropriately
+- [ ] Have seen real gRPC communication with live streaming
+- [ ] Understand performance implications of protocol choice

 ### Forward-looking (Setup for Day 2):
 - [ ] Students excited about implementation